 The reason for this is that there is a WIDE skill gap between those who are at the elite level and actively competing and literally anyone else that would want to compete.
 The NCAA ran statistics on the percentage of wrestlers that make it from High School to college.
 To get a better gauge of how elite this feat is, check this out.

 The guys competing “professionally” in wrestling are in the top .01% of wrestlers on the entire planet.
-They have been wrestling for well over 16+ years more often than not as well.
+They have been wrestling for well over 16+ years more often than not.

 With all that being said, there are a few opportunities for grapplers that are not traditionally wrestlers to compete.
 Depending on your location, you can find local tournaments that have an “open division” and compete in it.
 These will be in Freestyle & Greco-Roman for style.

 There is also the “veterans division” for wrestlers between the ages of 35-70.
 The level of competition will vary.
 Some people in the bracket will be studs, others will just be older people that love wrestling and want to compete.
-You can get more information on the Veterans Division.
+You can get more information on the Veterans Division here!

 In the past few years, we have seen a few examples of former Senior Level (Olympic) wrestlers competing in the veteran’s division.
 Most notable would be Reece Humphrey.
 He was a multiple-time World Team Member for the United States in Freestyle, and his long list of accolades includes a fifth place at the world championships in 2014.
 He was also a two-time All-American for Ohio State (2nd place, 3rd place).

 So even in the Veterans division, there is a chance that the level of competition could be ridiculously high.